RyanRMurray/aoc2020/README.md

 cargo run [day number] [input file path]
 ```

-By default, `./input.txt` will be used for inputs.
+By default, `./input.txt` will be used as the input file path.

 ![HASHIDE SORE YO](https://i.imgur.com/6I7iGhO.png)